 Taste disorders can affect nutrition and lead to weight loss and malnutrition.
-It can also harm the immune system and worsen other medical conditions.
+They can also harm the immune system and worsen other health conditions.

 Key points about smell and taste disorders

-- The loss of the senses of smell and taste are the most common smell and taste disorders.
+- Losing the senses of smell and taste are the most common smell and taste disorders.

-- Other disorders include the reduced ability to smell or taste specific substances that are sweet, sour, bitter or salty.
+- Other disorders include the reduced ability to smell or taste certain substances that are sweet, sour, bitter, or salty.

 - For some people, normally pleasant tastes or smells may become unpleasant.